fronzi/projBNN/README.md

 # How to use

-The code contains a few pre-processing sub-routines and the Bayesian Neural Network is implemented in BNN_train_cross_val.py.
+The code in ./2D-BNN contains a few pre-processing sub-routines and the Bayesian Neural Network is implemented in BNN_train_cross_val.py.
-The model can be loaded and run by BNN_predict.py 1l_atomicPLMF_773structures.csv and C33.csv can be used as example input file to run the calculations from scratch.
+The model can be loaded and run by BNN_predict.py 1l_atomicPLMF_773structures.csv and C33.csv in ./input_example can be used as example input file to run the calculations from scratch.

 Workflow
 Pre-preocessing data: